 I was recently interviewed by Gail Fegurson Jones, a friend and professional ally who has created an amazing new podcast about codependency recovery.
 As I listened to the playback of our talk, I realized I’d referred to my ex as a narcissist.

-It’s a label I pasted on him years ago, based upon what I perceived as his inability, unwillingness or both to take accountability for his words and actions.
-I experienced these as a relentless onslaught of verbal and emotional abuse.
-Please note I wrote experienced as.
-This is an important distinction.
+It’s a label I pasted on him years ago, based upon what I perceived as his inability, unwillingness or both to take accountability for his words and actions, which I experienced as a relentless onslaught of verbal and emotional abuse.

 I spent the next several years studying this topic in great depth.
 I joke that I got the personal equivalent of my doctorate in narcissistic abuse, but there was nothing funny about the effects of this debilitating course of study.

 I invested so much energy in learning everything I could about the subject, that I began to experience it with more and more people, including family members I was very close with, and even a childhood friend I considered a sister.
 It was our first dance of that nature in all the decades we’ve been connected.